 Each dot represents one member of the Barnett Waddingham Research Team.
 The dots reflect what each individual thinks will be the UK base rate at the end of each stated period.
 On the Y-axis is the UK base rate, and on the X-axis is the period for which individuals gave their forecast.

 It’s clear that more needs to be done to save the global economy from a deep and prolonged recession.
 It’s also clear that there may be more that central banks and governments can do.
 Ultimately, whatever measures are taken, they will have long-term implications on the economy and financial markets.
-Look out for our next Insights Note in the second half of April, where we will discuss the long-term implications of the crisis and the central bank and government actions taking place to tackle it.
+Look out for our next Insights Note in the second half of April, where we will discuss the long-term economic impact of coronavirus and the central bank and government actions taking place to tackle it.

 Chirag Jasani, research analyst at Barnett Waddingham, contributed to this article.